cdwiegand/go-curling/README.md

 * `--version` is intended to return a build date/version header, and is not intended for parsing by programs.
 It will return immediately and not process any requests.
 * `--method` allows you to specify an explicit HTTP verb, some parameters will also inherently override it (ex: `-I`/`--head` will set it to HEAD).
+* `--head` will suppress content output and will emit the headers to the "content" output location.
+This means that `--head -o /tmp/1` is the same as `-D /tmp/1 -o /dev/null`.
+* `--dump-header` will emit the HTTP response headers (if set to `-`, they will appear BEFORE the content output).
 * `--output {file path or -}` redirects the content output to another location than stdout.
-* `--dump-header` will emit the HTTP response headers (if set to `-`, they will appear BEFORE the content output).
 * `--stderr {file path or -}` will emit errors to the given location.
 * `--user-agent {value}` will send the given user agent via HTTP instead of the default.
 * `--insecure` will ignore invalid HTTPS certificates.